 This article serves as an introduction to understanding role-based access control and how it can benefit your organization.
-To learn more about how role-based access control improves business performance, register for our upcoming webinar on Thursday, April 4, 2019: How to Effectively Use Role-Based Access Control in the Real World.
+To learn more about how role-based access control improves business performance, watch our on-demand webinar: How to Effectively Use Role-Based Access Control in the Real World.

 Understanding role-based access control: What is RBAC?